SMLC-NYSBC/TARDIS/README.md

                         point cloud into smaller patches with overlap.
                         Default: 1000
   -ap, --amira_prefix [str]
-                        If dir/amira folder exist, TARDIS will search for files with given prefix (e.g. file_name.CorrelationLines.am).
-If the correct file is found, TARDIS will use its instance segmentation with ZiB Amira prediction, and output additional file called file_name_AmiraCompare.am.
+                        If dir/amira folder exists, TARDIS will search for files with given prefix (e.g. file_name.CorrelationLines.am).
+If the correct the file is found, TARDIS will use its instance segmentation with ZiB Amira prediction, and output additional file called file_name_AmiraCompare.am.
                         Default: .CorrelationLines
   -fl, --filter_by_length [int]
-                        Filtering parameters for microtubules, defining maximum microtubule length in angstrom.
-All filaments shorter then this length will be deleted.
+                        Filtering parameters for microtubules, defining maximum microtubule length in Angstrom.
+All filaments shorter than this length will be deleted.
                         Default: 500
   -cs, --connect_splines [int]